 We mentor interns through the Workforce Investment Opportunity Act and other federal programs.

-The environment will also benefit because we are rebuilding barren soil, planting crops that sequester carbon and clean the air and increasing ground water.
+The environment will also benefit because we are rebuilding barren soil, planting crops that sequester carbon and clean the air and increasing the hydrologic cycle.

 Nearly 1 trillion gallons of reclaimed water are discharged into the greater San Francisco Bay waterways each year.
-This water is high in nitrogen and phosphorus which are bad for the Bay, but great for agriculture, providing free fertilizer.
-Recycled water is certified by the State of CA for organic agriculture.
+This water is high in nitrogen, phosphorus, potassium and micronutrients which are bad for the Bay, but great for agriculture, providing free fertilizer.
+Recycled water is approved by the State of CA for organic agriculture.

 We have dramatically reduced the carbon footprint of this food by growing and delivering locally with natural fertilizer and other sustainable methods.
-In particular, we will be using regenerative agricultural methods which will increase organic matter in our soil and carbon sequestration in our soil.
+In particular, we use regenerative agricultural methods which will increase soil organic matter and sequester carbon sequestration in our soil.

-Sanitary districts in San Francisco Bay Area discharge as much as a trillion gallons of water in a year into the Bay waterways.
-They also have thousands of acres of buffer land.
-Our business model is scalable and once proven, can be replicated with other sanitary districts to utilize these precious resources and greatly reduce nutritional poverty.
+Sanitary districts in Contra Costa County discharge about 200 million gallons of water in a day into the Bay waterways.
+They also have about 5000 acres of buffer land.
+Our business model is scalable and can be replicated with other sanitary districts to utilize these precious resources and reduce hunger with healthy fresh produce.

 An apple a day will not keep the doctor away.